Seceventspen/L_and_D_in_C/Learning/helloWorld/README.md

 Visual Studio 20XX can do all the necessary compiling or alternative you can install a C compiler natively and use the Windows cli to do everything.

+### Visual Studio

+If you prefer using Visual Studio for your C programming, follow these steps to compile and run the program:

+1. Open Visual Studio: Launch Visual Studio and create a new project or open an existing one where you want to add the helloWorld.c file.
+2. Create a New C File: If you're starting a new project, create a new C source file (File > New > File).
+Otherwise, you can add the helloWorld.c file to your existing project.
+3. Copy Code: Copy the code provided in helloWorld.c and paste it into your new or existing C file in Visual Studio.
+4. Build Solution: Once the code is in place, build the solution (Build > Build Solution).
+This will compile the program and check for any errors.
+5. Run Program: After a successful build, you can run the program by selecting Start or pressing F5.
+The output will be displayed in the console window within Visual Studio.

+### Linux

 Alternative you can use Linux:

 1. Save the provided code in a file named `helloWorld.c`.